Chen-Yang-Liu/Chen-Yang-Liu.github.io/_pages/includes/others.md

 # 💻 Academic Service
 Reviewer:
-- IEEE Geoscience and Remote Sensing Magazine
+- IEEE Geoscience and Remote Sensing Magazine (GRSM)
 - IEEE Transactions on Image Processing (TIP)
-- ISPRS Journal of Photogrammetry and Remote Sensing
+- ISPRS Journal of Photogrammetry and Remote Sensing (ISPRS JPRS)
 - IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
 - IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
 - IEEE Transactions on Geoscience and Remote Sensing (TGRS)
 - Computers in Industry
-- International Journal of Applied Earth Observation and Geoinformation
+- International Journal of Applied Earth Observation and Geoinformation (JAG)
 - IEEE Transactions on Artificial Intelligence (TAI)
 - Pattern Recognition
 - Knowledge-Based Systems